10 Cloverfield Lane: Cast

+In addition, Suzanne Cryer has a cameo appearance as the woman trying to enter the bunker, while Bradley Cooper has a voice cameo as Michelle's fiancé, Ben.

 Production

 Development

 10 Cloverfield Lane originated from an "ultra low budget" spec script penned by Josh Campbell and Matt Stuecken, titled The Cellar.
 The Tracking Board included the script in "The Hit List" of 2012 – an annually published list of spec scripts written within the year that have impressed its voting members.
-In 2012, Paramount Pictures bought the script and commenced further development under Bad Robot Productions for Insurge Pictures, Paramount's specialty label for films with a micro-budget.
+In 2012, Paramount Pictures bought the script and commenced further development under Bad Robot for Insurge Pictures, Paramount's specialty label for films with a micro-budget.
 When Bad Robot became involved, the film was assigned the codename Valencia to keep exact details of the production a secret.

 Damien Chazelle was brought in to rewrite Campbell and Stuecken's draft and direct the film.
 Chazelle dropped out from directing when his Whiplash project received funding.
 On April 3, 2014, it was reported production for Valencia was greenlit to begin in the fall of 2014, under the direction of Dan Trachtenberg with the latest draft being written by an uncredited Daniel Casey.
 A budget of about $5 million was reported to be expected, in keeping with the mandate of Paramount's Insurge division of producing micro-budgeted films.

 On July 8, 2014, Variety reported John Goodman was in negotiations to star in the film.
 On August 25, 2014, they reported Mary Elizabeth Winstead had entered negotiations, and on September 22, 2014, John Gallagher Jr. reportedly joined the cast.